-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

-For criminal issues, contact the local police.
-The national emergency number is 991.
-Always obtain a police report when reporting a crime.
+Always get a police report when reporting a crime.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below.
+Read the Consular services charter for what the Australian Government can and can't do to help you overseas.
+For consular assistance, contact the Australian Embassy in Addis Ababa.

 Australian Embassy, Addis Ababa

 Australian Embassy website for information about opening hours and temporary closures that may affect service provision.

 If you're unable to contact the above mission in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.